hypo69/hypo/pytest/gemini - set 3/en/src/logger/_examples/header.md

    - `test_dir_root_construction`: Verifies that the `dir_root` path construction is correct.
 Asserts the correct directory structure.
    - `test_path_appending_to_sys_path`: Tests the crucial part of appending the directory to `sys.path`.
 Critically it now uses the mock to ensure you test the expected behaviour.
 5. **Example Exception Handling:**
-    - Added example `test_invalid_path`: Demonstrates how to use `pytest.raises` to check for specific exceptions (using a simulated invalid path for testing purposes).
+    - Added example `test_invalid_path`: DemonStartes how to use `pytest.raises` to check for specific exceptions (using a simulated invalid path for testing purposes).
 This is a template; you would need to adjust to the actual exceptions raised in your code.
 6. **Example Existence Check:**
-    - Added `test_dir_exists`:  (placeholder) demonstrates how to verify a directory exists and should be adapted to the expected behavior of your code.
+    - Added `test_dir_exists`:  (placeholder) demonStartes how to verify a directory exists and should be adapted to the expected behavior of your code.
 7. **Important:**  Replace the placeholder comments with actual tests for functions/classes/imports in your `hypotez/src/logger/_examples/header.py` file.